Activities in beautiful Mid Coast Maine

 Colonial Pemaquid | State Historic Site, Huddle Road, New Harbor, ME Learn about local history and archeology on this site with panoramic views of the harbor and surrounding area.
 The property includes the lighthouse, a nice little museum, and a picnic area.

 For generations, the stage of the historic 1894 Opera House in Boothbay Harbor, Maine has played host to actors and musicians from around the state and around the globe.
-With over 100 events and performances annually, there is almost always something happening at the House-an evening with a Grammy winning musician, a visit from a Broadway actor, nights of jazz or bluegrass, rocking Celtic concerts, lectures, holiday celebrations and community events fill our schedule.
-With fine acoustics, historic charm, a great old bar room upstairs and a commitment to reasonably priced tickets, the Opera House is a gathering place for the local community and visitors alike.
+With over 100 events and performances annually, there is almost always something happening at the House-an evening with a Grammy winning musician, a visit from a Broadway actor, nights of jazz or bluegrass, rocking Celtic concerts, lectures and community events.
+With fine acoustics, historic charm, a great old bar room upstairs and reasonably priced tickets, the Opera House is a gathering place for the local community and visitors alike.

 Sculpture Boothbay now in its third year, offers the only public walking Sculpture Trail in the State of Maine.
 The Trail which began in the downtown corridor of the harbor has now expanded to the East Boothbay and Southport Island peninsulas showcasing the diversity and natural beauty of the Boothbay Region while promoting the arts.
 A Trail Map lists the locations of each sculpture and information on each artist.